 - Dean has been practising Skype & Zoom Counselling long before others added the service during UK Lockdown (14 years before…!)

 - Dean has qualifications in Couple Systemic Therapy (helping to understand where a relationship failing) and Psychodynamic Counselling (helping to understand some of the unconscious “baggage” brought into partnerships).

 - Dean is an actual gay couple counsellor, specialising in counselling for gay men, lesbian women, bisexual and mixed-sexuality partnerships.

 Spotting any distinguishing features that expatriates would fine useful?! 👍🏻

-BONUS: this approach to therapy is focussed on relationships (couples or groups).
-Not all forms of therapy do so, and neither are they so effective.
-This is not individual therapy multiplied by two… or three.
-So, an LGBT couple actually continue their own therapy after they leave counselling with LGBTCoupleCounselling.co.uk.
+BONUS: this approach to therapy is focussed on expatriate relationships (specifically: couples or groups).
+Not all forms of therapy do this.
+Neither are they as effective.
+In other words: this is not individual therapy but multiplied by two… or three!
+So, with such a distinctly matched therapy an LGBT couple can actually leave counselling and continue their own therapy on their own afterwards.
 There are no compulsory requirements to return to counselling for “top up” sessions later (unless the couple themselves ask for this).